proninyaroslav/libretrack/README.md

     flutter build linux
     ```

-    The built binary will be located in the `build/linux/x64/debug/bundle/` directory.
+    The built binary will be located in the `build/linux/x64/debug/bundle/` directory (or `build/linux/arm64` for arm64 builds).
 The contents of the `bundle` directory must be fully copied.

  - **Linux Snap package**